wvbirder/docker-qloudable/DockerJS.md

 ### **STEP 1**: Commit a NEW Docker image

-In this step you will save a copy of your modifed docker container and give it a new name.
-You're back out in the HOST now.
+In this step you will save a copy of your modifed docker container and give it a new name. (**NOTE:** You're back out in the HOST now).
 You can assign whatever image-name you want.

 - **Type** in following: